Guardians of the Galaxy: How to balance gameplay, humor, and a good story

 Question: How hard is it to make something funny in a video game?
 How does that wind up being ranked as a priority in this game?

 Mary DeMarle: When I first started, when we first knew we were doing this, I looked at J.F.
-Dugas, the game director, and said, “Oh my God, humor is the hardest thing to write.
+Dugas, the game director, and said, “Oh my god, humor is the hardest thing to write.
 How are we going to tackle this?”
 But what was great is that once you realize that the comedy from the Guardians — it comes from the characters just being who they are, being always completely true to themselves.
 The unpredictability of their characters comes from the fact that they are who they are.
 When you start playing with that, it helps to ground that comic bone.

 I worked with a staff of writers here internally at Eidos who just feed off each other.
 They’re bouncing jokes off each other all the time, to the point that — I would assign scripts to individual writers, but then we’d do a round robin.
 We’d do script reads and people would read their work and be able to hear their stuff so they can judge it that way.
 The other writers would comment, and sometimes they wouldn’t give a script to me until all the other writers had commented on it.
 What was great about that was that at the end, we didn’t remember who wrote what anymore.
 One person would have a joke and someone else would grow on it, build from that.